Best Plastics for CNC Machining: PEEK, PTFE, Nylon, POM & More

 Plastic CNC machining may look easier than metal machining because plastics are softer.
 In reality, precision plastic parts can be more difficult to control because many plastics move, creep, absorb moisture, or expand with temperature.

-This is especially important for:
+These effects are especially important for:

-• Thin-wall plastic parts
+• Thin-wall components

-• Long plastic components
+• Long unsupported parts

-• Press-fit features
+• Press-fit holes

 • Bearing seats